carpentries-incubator/singulairty-introduction/_episodes/07-singularity-images-building.md

 > {: .solution}
 {: .challenge}

-### Creating a Singularity Definition File
+### Creating a Apptainer Definition File

-A Singularity Definition File is a text file that contains a series of statements that are used to create a container image.
+A Apptainer Definition File is a text file that contains a series of statements that are used to create a container image.
 In line with the _configuration as code_ approach mentioned above, the definition file can be stored in your code repository alongside your application code and used to create a reproducible image.
 This means that for a given commit in your repository, the version of the definition file present at that commit can be used to reproduce a container with a known state.
 It was pointed out earlier in the course, when covering Docker, that this property also applies for Dockerfiles.

 We'll now look at a very simple example of a definition file: